This article fits all WordPress themes.

-When you upload some big size file or install theme/plugin in WordPress admin panel, may be you will meet the issue:
+When you upload some big size file or install theme/plugin in the WordPress admin panel, maybe you will meet the issue:

 The uploaded file exceeds the upload_max_filesize directive in php.ini.

 By default, maximum upload size in WordPress ranges from 2MB to 150MB depending on the settings of your web hosting provider is giving by default.

 To check what is the current max upload size limit in your WordPress site then navigate to WP Admin / Media / Add New.
 You will see the current max upload size on the bottom as shown in the screenshot.